Chicken Roasted With Potatoes

 If you rather have a whole chicken dinner for Thanksgiving instead of Turkey, well this is it:

-Chicken roasted with potatoes, a Greek tradition in our family, a Sunday dinner, a Thanksgiving Dinner with tzatziki sauce.
+A Greek tradition in our family, a Sunday dinner serve with Tzatziki.

 Good food brings people together.
 I remember when I was a little girl and lived in the Congo or Cyprus, my mum every Sunday will cook Roasted Chicken with Potatoes with lemon, lots of herbs and spices.
 Sunday was family time and this meal brought us together sitting around the table talking about everything and nothing.

 The potatoes grown in Cyprus are the most delicious potatoes I ever had.
 They are grown from the southeastern coastal region which is known for their mineral-rich red soil.
 You can use any bake potatoes, of course.